 Outside of the US it’s a little different, but you just have to know what to look for.
 In most other countries, you might need to look for an optical boutique, or something similar to a US drug store that just doesn’t have the pharmacy/prescription section.

 You might not need as much as you think you do.
 Test out your travel sized liquids ahead of time.
 How much shampoo or toothpaste do you use in one week?

 When I still traveled with liquid shampoo, my travel shampoo bottle was one ounce (about 30ml).
 Even after a two week trip, I still had a little left in the bottle.
 Recently I tracked how much shampoo I used, and that one ounce bottle lasted me 17 shampoos!

 >>Learn about whether you can take make up on a plane.

 Consider packing non-liquid alternatives.
 Solid toiletries won’t count against your liquids limit.

 I usually don’t travel with shower gel because it’s just one more liquid taking up space in that small bag.
 Instead I use the hotel’s soap or shower gel, and I bring a bar of soap as a back-up in case I stay somewhere that doesn’t provide toiletries.

 Dry shampoos and shampoo bars are available too, but you might want to try them out ahead of time to see how they work with your hair.

-If you want to pack lighter, cut back on the amount you bring and reevaluate the amount you actually use per day.
+If you want to pack light with liquids, cut back on the amount you bring on a plane and reevaluate the amount you actually use per day.
 Buy toiletries as you travel and consider non-liquid alternatives.
-Don’t let liquids hold you back from traveling carry-on only!
+Don’t let the carry on liquids allowance hold you back from traveling carry on only!